isomerpages/govtech-gobusiness-main/pages/epjs/learn-at-the-workplace/workplace-skills-recognition-programme.md

 ### How does it work?

 SSG recognises enterprises that have attained the WPL:READY mark to have established structured workplace learning processes to train their employees systematically on-the-job.
 Such structured learning on-the-job is authentic and can be recognised for skills assessment.
-Under WPSR, WPL:READY enterprises will be able to work with SSG’s appointed training partners to certify the skills of their employees through the Assessment-Only-Pathway (AOP) mode to attain relevant Workforce Skills Qualifications (WSQ) certifications.
-This significantly reduces employees’ time away from work and is an efficient way to recognise workers’ skills.
+Under WPSR, WPL:READY enterprises will be able to work with SSG's appointed training partners to certify the skills of their employees through the Assessment-Only-Pathway (AOP) mode to attain relevant Workforce Skills Qualifications (WSQ) certifications.
+This significantly reduces employees' time away from work and is an efficient way to recognise workers' skills.

 The WPSR will be piloted in the Food Services and Retail sectors from Q2 2023, and will be progressively expanded to more sectors.
 More details on the launch and the application process will be made available in due course.